changeworld/azure-docs.zh-tw/articles/automation/automation-hrw-run-runbooks.md

 Exports the Run As certificate from an Azure Automation account to a hybrid worker in that account.

 .DESCRIPTION
 This runbook exports the Run As certificate from an Azure Automation account to a hybrid worker in that account.
-Run this runbook in the hybrid worker where you want the certificate installed.
-This allows the use of the AzureRunAsConnection to authenticate to Azure and manage Azure resources from runbooks running in the hybrid worker.
+Run this runbook on the hybrid worker where you want the certificate installed.
+This allows the use of the AzureRunAsConnection to authenticate to Azure and manage Azure resources from runbooks running on the hybrid worker.

 .EXAMPLE
 .\Export-RunAsCertificateToHybridWorker